foxdog05000/serina/README.md

 Running `grunt test` will run the unit tests with karma.

-## Build app and API on Electron app (Win32 : ready / Linux : in progress)
+## Build app and API on Electron app (Win32 : ready / Linux : ready)
 Run `grunt package` for building electron app via grunt-electron-packager.